NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) All(f booleanFunc) bool
 ```
-All checks if a supplied function is true for all elements of a mat object.
+All checks if a supplied function is true for all elements of a Mat.
 For instance, consider

 ```go